Soxs/PluginsSource/README.md

-# ThePlug Official Private Repository
+# Soxs Free Plugins Source

-This is a collection of official plugins.
+This is a collection of my free plugins source code.